NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/docs/dataset_manager_jupyterlab_k8s.md

 ### JupyterLab file browser

-The Dataset Manager root PVC is mounted at `/home/jovyan/work/datasets` — a **nested mount** inside the workspace PVC (`/home/jovyan/work`).
-Kubernetes overlays the datasets volume on that path, so I/O under `datasets/` goes to the shared Dataset Manager root volume, not the workspace PVC.

-This keeps the default `NOTEBOOK_DIR` of `/home/jovyan/work`, so `datasets/` appears in the JupyterLab file browser without any extra Jupyter configuration.
-Ensure `datasetManagerRootMountpoint` in `config.json` matches the mount path (`/home/jovyan/work/datasets`).
+The Dataset Manager root PVC is mounted at `/home/jovyan/datasets`.
+The JupyterLab file browser root is `/home/jovyan` by default, so `datasets/` appears alongside `work/` without nested mounts or extra Jupyter configuration.
+Ensure `datasetManagerRootMountpoint` in `config.json` matches the mount path (`/home/jovyan/datasets`).

 ## Step 6: Use Dataset Manager in notebooks